KnowledgeCaptureAndDiscovery/somef/README.md

 ### Add/Remove a Category:

-If the user wants to run the classifier for an additional category or wants to remove an existing category, corresponding path entry in the config.json should be provided and the category type should be added/removed in the category variable in cli.py
+To run a classifier with an additional category or remove an existing one, a corresponding path entry in the config.json should be provided and the category type should be added/removed in the category variable in `cli.py`

 ## Contribute: